 If you think that all stitches are removed at the same time, you’re mistaken.
 Depending on the size of the wound, stitches will remain in the patient for a little as ten days and as long as three weeks.
 Additionally, it depends on what type of stitch is being used.
 Wound dressings must also be changed regularly with the help of a trained person in the beginning.
 It allows the patient to learn the proper way to changing the dressings.

 Cleanliness is important when it comes to wound dressing because infections by pathogens can severely hinder recovery.
 Patients should be extra careful not to tamper with the stitches and the dressings while resisting the urge to scratch.

 Usually, after surgery, you’ll be prescribed with a handful of medicines which almost always includes painkillers and antibiotics.
 Make sure you take the total dose of antibiotics and other medication prescribed by the doctor.
 Even if you feel you’re well on your way to a smooth recovery, it is essential that you don’t skip medication.

 In cases which you are immobile during your recovery, or you are someone who cares for a dependent such as a small child or elderly, you’ll want to make sure to have the doctor’s recommendation completely jotted down.

 At home, take measures to ensure that the bed linens are clean, frequently changed, and the toilets are clean.
-Help the dependent (or in case the dependant is yourself, get a family member to help you), clean up on a daily basis.
-If they’re not able to take a bath, give them a sponge bath.
+Help the dependent (or in case the dependent is yourself, get a family member to help you), clean up on a daily basis.
+If they are unable to take a bath, then prefer giving them a sponge bath.